 ThreeSixty Journalism: What We Offer

-ThreeSixty Journalism, a non-profit program at the University of St. Thomas, uses the principles of strong writing and reporting to help diverse Minnesota youth tell the stories of their lives and communities.
-Through our various programming opportunities, our students:
+ThreeSixty Journalism, a nonprofit program of the College of Arts and Sciences at the University of St. Thomas, uses the principles of strong writing and reporting to help diverse Minnesota youth tell the stories of their lives and communities.
+Through our various programming opportunities, ThreeSixty students:

 - Practice active citizenship